Concours International de Piano Antoine de Saint-Exupéry : 4 - 7 April 2019

 - USA: Young Concert Artists, New-York.
 Manhattan International Music Competition.
 San José International Piano Competition

-In 2004, he released his first CD “Entre Ciel et Terre” devoted to Chopin, Prokofiev and Scriabin which was unanimously acclaimed by the press and is currently preparing recordings devoted to Alexander Scriabin.
+In 2004, he released his first CD “Entre Ciel et Terre” devoted to Chopin, Prokofiev and Scriabin which was unanimously acclaimed by the press.

 From 2006 to 2016, he taught at the Royal Academy of Music in London and was awarded Honorary Associate of the Royal Academy of Music (Hon ARAM).
-He was as well responsible for the Subject Specialism “Piano Pedagogy” for LRAM (Licentiate of the Royal Academy of Music).
-During this period, he also taught at the Purcell School and then joined the Piano Faculty of The Royal Birmingham Conservatoire in 2016.
+Having much experience in teaching, he was also responsible for the Subject Specialism “Piano Pedagogy” for LRAM (Licentiate of the Royal Academy of Music) and edited two books.
+During this period, he also taught at the Purcell School.

-In May 2017, he has been appointed Artistic Director and Chairman of the Jury of the “Concours International de Piano Antoine de Saint-Exupéry” (Saint-Priest-Lyon, France).
+He is also very much in demand as a jury member at International Piano Competition throughout the world and has been appointed Artistic Director and Chairman of the Jury of the “Concours International de Piano Antoine de Saint-Exupéry” (Saint-Priest-Lyon, France) in May 2017.

 Pascal Nemirovski is a Steinway Artist.